 Our attorneys have obtained outstanding results for many past clients using tailored legal strategies.
-We can explain the potential value of your unique Fairfax premises liability claim during a free consultation.
+We can explain the potential value of your unique Northern Virginia premises liability claim during a free consultation.
 We can analyze how the accident impacted your life, gather medical evidence of your injuries, take official photographs, and present your claim to a judge or jury in pursuit of maximum financial compensation.
 Our attorneys know what tactics to use to improve your odds of securing fair recovery.
 Find out how much your slip and fall, dog attack, swimming pool accident or another type of premises liability case could be worth when you contact us.

 The most common type of premises liability lawsuit in Virginia is a slip and fall accident claim.
 Falls send millions of victims to hospitals throughout the US each year.
 Slip and fall accidents are often preventable with due care and maintenance by the property owner.
 Some of the most common property defects that cause falls are slippery floors, spilled liquids, uneven surfaces, defective sidewalks, poor construction, snow or ice, obstacles in walkways, building code violations, and food debris.
 At Koonz McKenney Johnson & DePaolis LLP, our lawyers accept all types of premises liability claims.

-Although slip and fall accidents are the most common type of premises liability lawsuit, we handle all types of suits at our Fairfax law office.
+Although slip and fall accidents are the most common type of premises liability lawsuit, we handle all types of suits at our Northern Virginia law office.
 Consult with our lawyers after any type of accident while on someone else’s property.
-We may be able to help you obtain financial compensation for your physical, financial and emotional damages.
+We may be able to help you obtain financial compensation for your physical, financial, and emotional damages.
 You do not have to go through a premises liability suit alone.
 Our lawyers can walk you through each step toward compensation, explaining your rights along the way.

 A dangerous or defective property could pose many risks to visitors and guests.
 From structural collapses to breathing in toxic fumes, a poorly maintained property could injure a victim in many ways, with some injuries more serious than others.
 A slip and fall accident, for example, could lead to a fractured hip – an injury that often causes deadly health complications for victims over the age of 65.
 Our lawyers have helped clients with many types of injuries, including catastrophic, permanently disabling and fatal injuries.

 Any type of injury, physical or emotional, could make you eligible for financial compensation from a negligent property owner.
 No injury is too minor not to warrant at least a phone call to a premises liability lawyer in Virginia.
-At Koonz McKenney Johnson & DePaolis LLP, we offer free initial consultations so all accident victims in Fairfax can learn their rights and find out if they have grounds for liability claims risk-free.
+At Koonz McKenney Johnson & DePaolis LLP, we offer free initial consultations so all accident victims in Northern Virginia can learn their rights and find out if they have grounds for liability claims risk-free.
 In general, the more serious your injuries are from an accident, the more money your damage claim will be worth.
 We can review your specific injuries and rights at no cost or obligation.